• Skip to primary navigation

 “We, the faith community of Community Christian Church (Disciples of Christ), acknowledge that the land on which we gather is within the ancestral homeland of the Akimel O’odham (Upper Pima), the Hohokam and the Piipash native peoples.
 We honor with gratitude the diverse and vibrant Indigenous peoples past, present and future who, from time immemorial, have hunted, fished, gathered, planted and cared for these lands.
 We respect their sovereignty and their right to self-determination and we honor their sacred and spiritual connection with the land and water.”

-Filed Under: Congregational, PRAR, Regional
+Filed Under: Congregational, Grants Awarded, PRAR, Regional Tagged With: Congregational Vitality

 Antiracismo en español en Alfa y Omega y Templo Cristiano Central